rackspace/runway/docs/source/cfngin/configuration.rst

 ---------------------------

 Since CFNgin encourages the breaking up of your CloudFormation stacks into entirely separate stacks, sometimes you'll need to pass values from one stack to another.
-The way this is handled in CFNgin is by having one stack provide :ref:`Outputs <term-outputs>` for all the values that another stack may need, and then using those as the inputs for another stack's :attr:`~cfngin.stack.variables`.
+The way this is handled in CFNgin is by having one stack provide :term:`Outputs <Output>` for all the values that another stack may need, and then using those as the inputs for another stack's :attr:`~cfngin.stack.variables`.
-CFNgin makes this easier for you by providing a syntax for :attr:`~cfngin.stack.variables` that will cause CFNgin to automatically look up the values of :ref:`Outputs <term-outputs>` from another stack in its config.
+CFNgin makes this easier for you by providing a syntax for :attr:`~cfngin.stack.variables` that will cause CFNgin to automatically look up the values of :term:`Outputs <Output>` from another stack in its config.

 To do so, use the :ref:`output lookup` in the :attr:`~cfngin.stack.variables` on the target stack.